Sagniksynk/Gravity-Manipulation-Game/README.md

 **Gravity Shift Protocol** is a third-person sci-fi puzzle platformer developed in Unity.
 The core mechanic revolves around **6-Directional Gravity Manipulation**, allowing players to walk on walls and ceilings to solve environmental puzzles.

-This project demonstrates **high-performance C# scripting**, utilizing advanced design patterns to ensure decoupled architecture and minimal Garbage Collection overhead.
+This project demonstrates **high-performance C# scripting**, utilising advanced design patterns to ensure decoupled architecture and minimal Garbage Collection overhead.

 ## 🎮 Gameplay Features

 * **Gravity Manipulation System**:
     * Walk on **any surface** (Floor, Walls, Ceiling).
-    * **Holographic Preview**: Visualize where gravity will shift before committing.
+    * **Holographic Preview**: Visualise where gravity will shift before committing.
     * **Head-Pivot Vaulting**: Unique movement mechanic where gravity shifts pivot around the character's head for fluid transitions.
 * **Third-Person Movement**: Camera-relative movement with smooth rotation and animation blending.
 * **Objectives**: